In this Article

 Depo Detox Diet to Get Pregnant

 Many women try out a Depo detox diet to get pregnant after stopping the Depo shot.
 This is supposed to help your body eliminate all the excess synthetic progesterone from the liver faster.
-It is also good to start taking prenatal vitamin pills to get pregnant after stopping the Depo shot.
-Taking prenatal vitamins will make sure your body has all the vital nutrients it needs to support a healthy pregnancy.
+However, while naturopathy prescribes this diet, it hasn’t been confirmed how effective it actually is.
 The detox diet includes:

 - Drinking a lot of water